phauer/svg-buddy/README.md

 - Remove comments.
 - Remove all whitespaces like spaces, tabs and line breaks.

+## Font Source

+`svg-font-embedding` downloads the fonts not directly from [Google Fonts](https://fonts.google.com/) but from [google-webfonts-helper](https://google-webfonts-helper.herokuapp.com/) which is a wrapper around Google Fonts providing a better API.

 # System Requirements

 - Linux users can use the native executable `svg-font-embedding`.